nikmomo/Riichi-Display/README.md

 # Riichi Livestream Display System 🀄

 ## Overview
 The **Riichi Livestream Display System** is a Windows Forms application designed to manage and display player information, scores, and other relevant details during a Riichi Mahjong livestream.
-It allows users to interactively update player details, manage scoring, and ensure that the livestream audience stays informed about the ongoing game details by simple point entry only.
+It allows users to interactively update player details, manage scoring, and ensure that the livestream audience stays informed about the ongoing game details by a simple click.

 The language of this program is Simplified Chinese.
 本程序的语言为简体中文。